-There is the theme of death, which might be expected as the old year (1979) is dying and the new year (1980) is being born.
-I feel ABBA takes it further.
-They sing "We might as well lay down and die," "in the ashes of our lives," and "The dreams we had before are all dead."
-I was too young in 1980 to anticipate death.
-Turning 70, however, and with my parents gone, I think about it.
+There is the theme of death, which might be expected as 1979 dies.
+ABBA takes it farther.
+They sing "We might as well lay down and die," "in the ashes of our lives" & "The dreams we had before are all dead."

 We use the Gregorian calendar, decreed by Pope Gregory XIII in 1582.
 Catholic countries adopted it first, then England and America.
-It is now international.
-CE and BCE are used, meaning "Common Era" and Before the Common Era.
+Now, it is international.

-6 SUMMERNIGHT CITY - Anticipation of a night on the town with the understanding that it will not last.
+6 SUMMERNIGHT CITY - Anticipation of a night on the town with the understanding that it cannot last.
 This and "Gimme!
 Gimme!
 Gimme!" were on the heels of Voulez-Vous.
 ABBA was riding a wave!
-Disco was rampant with its throbbing, pulsating beat, and sexual encounters were easy!
+Disco was rampant with its throbbing beat, and sexual encounters were easy!

-Summer nights in Stockholm are short, so you get your sex while you can.
+Summer nights in Stockholm are short, so you get it while you can.
 Morning comes, and birds drive the party crowd home.
 The previous night is a dream, not unlike Shakespeare's "A Midsummer Night's Dream."
-The image of "scattered driftwood on the beach" adds to the unrealness.
-There is always be tomorrow night!
+"Scattered driftwood on the beach" adds to the surrealism.

 7 TIGER - The tiger represents the dangers of night life.
 It could be alcoholism, prostitution or the loss of one's identity.
 The city is a jungle!
 Shadows take the tiger's shape, and headlights become his yellow eyes.
 Still, ABBA are city folk and cease to function without it.

-8 VOULEZ-VOUS - Heat!
-A woman tells what it is like being picked up in a bar.
-It is ritual.
-She expects no promises and has no regrets.
+8 VOULEZ-VOUS - She tells what it is like being picked up in a bar.
+There are no promises and no regrets.
 These rules are very different from the ones in "The Winner Takes It All."
 "Voulez-Vous" is French for "Do you want it?"
-There are plenty of the "ahas" which embellish ABBA's music.
+Plenty of the "ahas" which embellish ABBA's music.

 CHILDHOOD - YOUTH

-1 CHIQUITITA - Shows a capacity for sympathy, a shoulder to cry on.
-ABBA had a special relationship with children and gave UNICEF the publishing on this song.
-When an article came out saying that ABBA might move to America, children all over Sweden reacted with tears.
-Chiquitita mean "little girl."
+1 CHIQUITITA - It shows sympathy, a shoulder to cry on.
+ABBA had a special relationship with children and gave UNICEF the rights to this song.
+When an article came out saying the group might move to America, children all over Sweden reacted with tears.
+Chiquitita means "little girl."

 2 DOES YOUR MOTHER KNOW - A young girl tempting a mature male.
 Is this the dancing queen biting off more than she can chew?
 Bjorn reminds himself of her age.

 4 MY MAMMA SAID - Generation gap.
 The teenager wants out.
-Mother/daughter relationships are a frequent theme although rebellion plays a small part.
-Mainly, ABBA's music serves as a mirror in which the mainstream can view itself.
+Mother/daughter relationships are a frequent theme, although rebellion plays a small part.
+ABBA's music is a mirror in which the mainstream can view itself.

 5 SLIPPING THROUGH MY FINGERS - Agnetha is sad that her daughter is growing up.
 She wonders if she has done all she could.
-Bjorn wrote "Slipping Through My Fingers" about their daughter Linda.
-Linda was born in 1973, so by the time this song was released, she was in school.
-Bjorn, barely awake, has breakfast with her and sees her off to class.
-He experiences that odd melancholy for which Swedes are famous.
-He also feels guilt.
-He was not the father he hoped to be.
-And yet, he is grateful for the laughter they shared.
+Bjorn wrote "Slipping Through My Fingers" about their daughter, Linda, and by the time it was released, Linda was in school.
+Bjorn has breakfast with her and sees her off to class.
+He experiences that odd melancholy for which the Swedes are famous.
+He feels guilty that he has not been the father he wanted to be.
+Yet, he is grateful for the laughter they shared.
 Kids grow up!
-No parent can freeze the picture.
-Bjorn remarried and had two daughters by a second wife.
-The guilt he felt about Linda foreshadowed his divided loyalty.
+Parents cannot freeze the picture.

 7 WHEN I KISSED THE TEACHER - The girl with the absent-minded smile!
-It is okay if her kiss causes embarrassment.
-The beauty of ABBA's music is that it shows people in real life situations.
-Three songs cover three levels of education.
+The beauty of this music is that it shows people in real life situations.
+Three songs cover 3 levels of education.
 The girls in "Slipping Through My Fingers" and "When I Kissed The Teacher" are in elementary and high school.
 Annie in "Hole In Your Soul" is in college.

 TRAVEL - EXPLORATION - CHANGE - MOVEMENT

-2 EAGLE - ABBA is out of the studio here and on the world tour that took them to Australia.
+2 EAGLE - ABBA is out of the studio and on the world tour that took them to Australia.
 Air travel turns them into eagles!
-Geology becomes reality: mountains, forests and seas.
+Geography becomes reality: mountains, forests & seas.
 Who came flying from far away?
 Vikings?
 Swedish emigrants?
 ABBA?
 "Eagle" conveys the amazement of young people who have burst out and are seeing the world for the first time.
 Vikings came to America in 1006 A.D., long before Columbus.
 Leif Ericsson discovered Newfoundland.
-Norse mythology was the religion of these Scandinavian explorers, and they told stories of their gods: Odin, Thor, Baldur and Freya.
-The Vikings dominated Europe between the 8th and 11th centuries, at which time they adopted Christianity.
-The Normans, or Norsemen, or Northmen, who invaded England in 1066 under William the Conqueror, were descended from Vikings who had settled in northern France.
+Norse mythology was the religion of these Scandinavian explorers, and they told stories of their gods: Odin, Thor, Baldur & Freya.
+Vikings dominated Europe between the 8th and 11th centuries.
+The Normans, or Norsemen, or Northmen, who invaded England in 1066 under William the Conqueror, were descended from Vikings who settled in northern France.
 In the 19th century, a quarter of Sweden's population came to America.
-The eagle is a U.S. symbol, and ABBA knew their kind of music originated in the U.S. Listening through a headset, the guitar goes in one ear and out the other, an eagle flying through your head.
+The eagle is a U.S. symbol, and ABBA knew their kind of music originated here.
+Listening through my headset, the guitar goes in one ear and out the other, an eagle flying through my head.

 3 EVERY GOOD MAN NEEDS A HELPING HAND - The same melody as "Heaven Help My Heart."
-CHESS songs intended for ABBA embodied a negativity.
+Certain CHESS songs were intended for ABBA.

 4 GET ON THE CAROUSEL - Performed in Australia in the mini-musical, The Girl With The Golden Hair.